denisdiaconu/denisdiaconu/README.md

 ### ✨ Fun Facts

 - 💡 I enjoy turning complex ideas into simple, reusable UI components
-- ✨ I believe good UI is invisible — it just works
+- ✨ I strive to build interfaces that feel effortless and intuitive for users
 - 📚 I’ve mentored developers remotely as part of the Microverse program